 Joined the IMI Board in 2012

 Carl-Peter Forster has worked in the automotive industry for over 25 years.
 He currently holds non-executive director positions at Geely Automobile Holdings, a Hong Kong listed company, Volvo Cars Corporation and Rexam PLC.
 Carl-Peter is the Chairman of The Camden Taxi Company.
+He is also a non-executive director and Chairman of Chemring Group plc.

 Prior to this he was Group chief executive officer and managing director of Tata Motors Ltd from February 2010 to September 2011 and has also held a number of senior management positions with both General Motors and BMW.
 He was a non-executive director of Rolls Royce Group plc between 2003 and 2006.
 He started his career in 1982, as a consultant for McKinsey & Company in Munich.